At Daana, we work on three fundamental principles:

 - Rain-Fed farms: For most of our farmers, as is the case with small and marginal farmers in India, their farms are mostly rain-fed.
 They receive rains during the monsoons, and they make do with this for the rest of the year.
 How do they do that?
 They mulch their farms extensively, and grow drought resistant varieties.
 Also soil which has been organically farmed, is full of humus and has great capacity to hold water, especially at the layer where the root tips of most plants lie.
 This gives them a distinct advantage over the chemically farmed option where one cannot grow food in the absence of irrigation water, which is a huge external dependence.

 Fair Trade: We make sure that our farmers are given fair prices for the food they produce.
-Not just for being fair, this is the only way that we can ensure the long-term viability of organic farming.
+This isnt with any charitable intent.
+It simply is the only way that we can ensure the long-term viability of organic farming.
 Agriculture today is in a state of crisis, world over.
 Large scale automated agriculture is replacing skilled farmers who have intimate knowledge of their soils, and are highly knowledgeable and capable of producing healthy and sustainable food, in today’s state of looming climate change.

-Read this article that explains further why the most reliable way to feed the world and fight climate change is small-scale organic farming.
+Read this UN report that explains further why the most reliable way to feed the world and fight climate change is small-scale organic farming.